 Jeffrey Bethel, Ph.D.

-Jeff's research focuses on building adaptive capacity to address the health impact of occupational, environmental and natural hazards, particularly among vulnerable populations.
+Jeff's research focuses on building adaptive capacity to address the health impacts of infectious disease outbreaks and natural hazards, particularly among vulnerable populations.

 Marit Bovbjerg, Ph.D.

 Marit's research focuses on US maternity care, particularly midwifery and community birth for low-risk women.
 She is also interested in physical activity during pregnancy and the postpartum period, and potential effects on maternal outcomes.

 Viktor's research interests lie at the intersection of human beings and their many environments: natural, built, social, cultural.